graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 Since our scalar is, internally, represented by a class, if we don't pre-register it GraphQL will attempt to parse the `Money` class as an object graph type.
 Once registered as a scalar, any attempt to use `Money` as an object graph type will cause an exception.

-## When Developing a Scalar
+## Tips When Developing a Scalar

 A few points about designing your scalar:

 -   Scalar types are expected to be thread safe.
+-   The runtime will pass a new instance of your scalar graph type to each registered schema.
+It must be declared with a public, parameterless constructor.
 -   Scalar types should be simple and work in isolation.
     -   The `ReadOnlySpan<char>` provided to the `Resolve()` method should be all the data needed to generate a value, there should be no need to perform side effects or fetch additional data.
-    -   If you have a lot of logic to unpack a string to create your scalar consider using a regular object graph type instead.
+    -   If you have a lot of logic to unpack a string, consider using a regular OBJECT graph type instead.
--   A scalar type is a singleton instance.
-    -   Scalar types exist for the lifetime of the server instance.
 -   Scalar types should not track any state or depend on any stateful objects.
--   `IScalarValueResolver.Resolve` must be **FAST**!
-Since your resolver is used to construct an initial query plan, it'll be called orders of magnitude more often than any controller action method.
+-   `ILeafValueResolver.Resolve` must be **FAST**!
+Since your resolver is used to construct an initial query plan, it'll be called #orders of magnitude more often than any controller action method.

-## Aim for Fewer Scalars
+### Aim for Fewer Scalars

 Avoid the urge to start declaring a lot of custom scalars.
 In fact, chances are that you'll never need to create one.
-In our example we could have represented our money scalar as an object graph type:
+In our example we could have represented our money scalar as an INPUT_OBJECT graph type:

 <div class="sideBySideCode hljs">
 <div>